outsidedav/swift/analytics/mobile_analytics.md

 2. Initialize the {{site.data.keyword.mobileanalytics_short}} Client SDK in your application.

-	First initialize the `BMSClient` class by placing the initialization code in the `application(_:didFinishLaunchingWithOptions:)` method of your application delegate, or in a location that works best for your project.
+	First, initialize the `BMSClient` class by placing the initialization code in the `application(_:didFinishLaunchingWithOptions:)` method of your application delegate, or in a location that works best for your project.
 	```
 	BMSClient.sharedInstance.initialize(bluemixRegion: BMSClient.Region.usSouth) // Make sure that you point to your region
 	```